dantasfiles/cornell/README.md

 # Cornell-related Technology Newsletters and Blogs

-This is a list of newsletters and blogs I follow by Cornell professors and alumni.
+This is a list of technology newsletters and blogs I follow by Cornell professors and alumni.
 To suggest additions or changes, email me at [dsd9@cornell.edu](mailto:dsd9@cornell.edu)

 ## Professors